 The core inflation rate was just 1.6%.

 Inflation rose .3%, the most in six months, creating fears of hyperinflation.
 Goldbugs caused a rally in the precious metal as a hedge.
 Many are concerned that the Fed's Quantitative Easing will drive quickly rising prices like that seen during the Weimar Republic in German.
 However, the core inflation rate was only up 1.7%, below the Fed's target.

 Prices rose exactly zero in November, keeping inflation at just 1.2% for the year, thanks to a drop in gas prices.
-However, it doesn't measure stock and bond prices, which rose record levels this year.
+The core inflation rate was just 1.7%.